-Age Verification provides an effective and internationally recognized Age Verification Process.
-Producers can enter and store Birth Date information and have it readily available for domestic and export markets.
+Age Verification is recognized as an important component of effective traceability systems.
+Producers can enter and store Birth Date information in the Canadian Livestock Tracking System (CLTS) database and have it readily available for domestic and export markets.

 If you do not have access to a computer or the internet, you can authorise a third party such as a neighbor, relative or local veterinary office to submit your information to the CLTS database.
 Feel free to call CCIA at 1-877-909-2333 or email email@example.com and a Client Support Representative can supply you with a list of third-party providers.